el20b006/Plant_Project/README.md

+# TempCheck

-The Plant Project that helps you track if your plant is happy with the current temperature.
+The Plant Project is a program that helps you track if your plant is happy with the current temperature.
 The program is designed to be used for a peace lily.
 The specification of proper temperatures can be found in Menu>Description.

 It consists of two parts: